open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 ### Upgrade / Downgrade Strategy

-The proposal is an opt-in extension of the remediationAction for a policy.
+The proposal is an opt-in extension of the PolicyBinding.
 On upgrade from a release without this feature there will be no use of this additional feature.

-On downgrade the new remediationAction would be invalid and should be rejected by CR validation against the Policy CRD.
+On downgrade the new remediationActionOverride section would be invalid and should be rejected by CR validation against the PolicyBinding CRD.
 Users should be aware that use of a feature which does not exist in a prior release may cause loss of data during downgrade.

 ### Version Skew Strategy

-If the policy controller on spoke clusters is out of sync with the hub it is possible a controlled policy would be handled by a spoke which does not support controlled policies.
-The spoke policy controller would ignore the policy as malformed with an unknown remediationAction.
-When the spoke policy controller is updated to the current version the policy enforcement would occur as expected/defined by the policy.

 ## Implementation History

-2022-05-17 Initial proposal
++ 2022-05-17 Initial proposal
++ 2022-07-14 Update with remediationActionOverride mechanism for cluster selection.

 ## Drawbacks